Yoga Garden SF has been introducing people to yoga since 1998.

 With artful, clear instruction and a safe, systematic method, the language, movement, anatomy, and philosophy are the foundation of every practice.We host over 100 yoga classes a week!
 See the schedule below for our weekly Yoga Basics and beginner friendly classes for all ages.

 Free Yoga Classes for Beginners

 New to yoga?
-These classes offer an opportunity to learn yoga fundamentals in the company of other beginners and in the hands of our skilled instructors.
+These classes are offered every other weekend to provide an opportunity to learn yoga fundamentals in the company of other beginners and in the hands of our skilled instructors.

 Each class is a safe and accessible introduction to yoga guiding you:

 - how to practice to get the benefits of yoga